whaakman/azure-docs.nl-nl/articles/virtual-machines/workloads/sap/high-availability-guide-suse.md

 U kunt een van de snelstartsjablonen van op GitHub gebruiken om alle vereiste resources te implementeren.
 De sjabloon implementeert de virtuele machines, load balancer, beschikbaarheidsset enzovoort.
 Volg deze stappen om de sjabloon te implementeren:

-1. Open de [ASCS/SCS Multi-SID sjabloon] [ template-multisid-xscs] of de [geconvergeerd sjabloon] [ template-converged] in Azure portal.
+1. Open de [ASCS/SCS Multi-SID sjabloon][template-multisid-xscs] or the [converged template][template-converged] on the Azure portal.
-   De taakverdelingsregels de ASCS/SCS-sjabloon alleen gemaakt voor de SAP NetWeaver ASCS/SCS- en INGEN (alleen Linux) hebben dat de sjabloon die geconvergeerde ook de taakverdelingsregels voor een database (bijvoorbeeld Microsoft SQL Server of SAP HANA maakt).
-Als u van plan bent voor het installeren van een SAP NetWeaver op basis van systeem en u ook wilt het installeren van de database op de dezelfde machines gebruikt de [geconvergeerd sjabloon][template-converged].
+   The ASCS/SCS template only creates the load-balancing rules for the SAP NetWeaver ASCS/SCS and ERS (Linux only) instances whereas the converged template also creates the load-balancing rules for a database (for example Microsoft SQL Server or SAP HANA).
+If you plan to install an SAP NetWeaver based system and you also want to install the database on the same machines, use the [converged template][template-converged].
 1. Voer de volgende parameters
    1. Resource-voorvoegsel (alleen in de ASCS/SCS Multi-SID sjabloon)
       Geef het voorvoegsel dat u wilt gebruiken.
 De waarde wordt gebruikt als een voorvoegsel voor de resources die zijn geïmplementeerd.